MLHale/insure-container-sec/phase2ReadMe.md

   1. Please note, the Dockerfile initiates port 22 to be open to create a secure channel amongst the contaiers.

-Below are the senarios that were needed to be designed and needed to be tested that secure communication is working properly amongst them all.
+Below are the senarios that were needed to be designed and implementated secure communication amongst them all.

 -- need to discuss more about the different senarios and hypervisors
 ![vmorginal](/Diagrams/vmorginal.png "vm on architecture")